-Stick your thumb up in the air and turn the palm towards you.
+Stick your thumb of this hand up in the air and turn the palm towards you.

-With the first two fingers of your other hand, stroke from the top of your thumb down the side until your fingers reach your wrist.
+With the first two fingers of your other hand, stroke from the top of your thumb down along the side of your hand until your fingers reach the end of your forearm nearest to your wrist.

 - Take your pulse before you start - this is your 'starting pulse'.